Extensions

 • Project/team extensions (eforge/extensions/) are unsandboxed arbitrary code committed to the repository.
 They require an explicit per-extension local trust record in .eforge/extension-trust.json — created by eforge extension trust <name> — before loading.
 Any code change invalidates the stored hash and blocks the extension until re-trusted.

-• The content hash covers the entrypoint for file-layout extensions and, for directory-layout extensions, package.json plus .ts, .mts, .js, and .mjs files under the extension directory (excluding node_modules/, dist/, and .git/).
-Files imported from outside the extension directory — and non-source/data files inside it — are not covered; keep implementation code inside the extension directory and in hashed source files to ensure relevant code changes are captured.
+• The content hash covers the entrypoint for file-layout extensions and, for directory-layout extensions, package.json plus .ts, .mts, .js, and .mjs files under the extension directory (excluding top-level node_modules/, dist/, and .git/).
+It also covers every regular file under workstation-assets/, including nested dist/, node_modules/, or .git/ directories there, so trusted workstation bundle assets are covered.
+Files imported from outside the extension directory — and non-source/data files outside workstation-assets/ — are not covered; keep implementation code inside the extension directory and in hashed source files to ensure relevant code changes are captured.

 • Explicit paths outside standard scopes are treated as external and trusted when enabled, so use them only for code you control.